Colman Dock: Redevelopment

 The first phase of the new terminal building opened on September 15, 2019.
 The remainder of the 20,000 sqft main building was opened in November 2022 and can hold up to 1,900 passengers in the waiting area, which has 362 seats and twelve turnstiles.
-Construction of an entry building with retail and connections to a rebuilt pedestrian overpass is expected to last until 2023.
+The entry building along Alaskan Way was opened on August 3, 2023, with plans for a grab-and-go retail counter and other vendor spaces to open at a later date.
+The Colman Dock expansion added 50,000 sqft of new indoor space, which was re-oriented to face the water, and cost $489 million to construct.